puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

 In addition to creating scripts that call artemis functions.
 Artemis has the ability to pass the artifact data as an argument to a script!
 For most scenarios calling the artemis function is the recommended practice for scripting.
-However, the sole execption is the `filelisting` and `rawfilelisting` artifacts or if you encounter large log files (ex: Linux Journal files).
+However, the sole exception is the `filelisting` and `rawfilelisting` artifacts or if you encounter large log files (ex: Linux Journal files).

-When pulling a filelisting artemis will recursively walk the filesystem, but in order to keep memory usage low, every 100,000 files artemis will output the results.
+When pulling a filelisting artemis will recursively walk the filesystem, but in order to keep memory usage low, every 1,000 to 10,000 files (depending on options) artemis will output the results.
 While this will keep memory usage low, it makes it difficult to use via scripting.
-If we return 100,000 entries to our script, we cannot continue our recursive filelisting because we have lost track where we are in the filesystem.
+If we return 1,000 entries to our script, we cannot continue our recursive filelisting because we have lost track where we are in the filesystem.

 This where filter scripts can help.

 Instead of calling an artemis function like `getRegistry` we instead tell artemis to pass the artifact data as an argument to our script.
-So, instead of returning 100,000 files, we pass that data as an argument to our script before outputting the results.
+So, instead of returning 1,000 files, we pass that data as an argument to our script before outputting the results.

 A normal artemis TOML script would look like something below: